-The Irish song "Carrickfergus", as in "I Wish I Was in ...", is one of the best known laments for the "auld country".
-Who has not heard this heart-rending memory of home by a man ageing in exile, longing for his emigrant days to be over, just to be once more in Carrickfergus, County Antrim.
+The Irish song "Carrickfergus", as in "I Wish I Was in ...", is one of the best-known laments for the "auld country".
+Who has not heard this heart-rending memory of home by a man aging in exile, longing for his emigrant days to be over, just to be once more in Carrickfergus, County Antrim.
 Well, he would, wouldn't he?
 Despite Carrickfergus today not being a town that evokes a lot of nostalgia, famous castle notwithstanding.

 "Carrickfergus" is one of those typical songs popular in the "Irish diaspora", singing the praises of the country they (or even their ancestors) left, and lamenting the seemingly insurmountable distance to there (and the loved ones, friends family, usually a fair maid as well).
 It is still, and will always be, hugely popular with Irish-Americans who go through whole boxes of tissues weeping along.
 Though you might fly to Ireland these days for the price of a decent night out in New York.

 By the way, "Carrickfergus" is one of the songs in the "Pity the Poor Emigrant" genre that, while namechecking an Irish town, gives no indication of where the singer actually pines away.
 So it can be sung with full conviction in Melbourne, Montreal, Manhattan, or Manchester.
 One song to bind them all, so to say.

 But the sea is wide and I cannot cross over

 And neither have I the wings to fly